boldbi/bold-bi-docs/docs/application-startup/latest.md

 * [Create Groups](/managing-resources/manage-groups/)
 * [Manage Permissions for users and groups](/managing-resources/manage-permissions/)

-By default, the new user account created is assigned to this group.
+By default, the newly created user account is assigned to this group.

 ## Database Configuration

-This configuration helps you to configure single or individual databases for Bold ID, Bold BI, and Data Store configuration.
+This configuration helps you configure single or individual databases for Bold ID, Bold BI, and Data Store configuration.

-`Bold ID` database stores the user identities, site details, and their access information.
+The `Bold ID` database stores user identities, site details, and access information.

-`Bold BI` database stores the dashboards, users, and their access permissions.
+The `Bold BI` database stores the dashboards, users, and their access permissions.

 The term `DataStore` refers to an intermediate database.
-Here, imported data from web data sources and statistic files are stored, and you can update the data using the scheduled refresh option.
-This database holds the data offline and helps you to access the dashboards quickly.
+Here, imported data from web data sources and statistic files is stored, and you can update the data using the scheduled refresh option.
+This database holds the data offline and helps you access the dashboards quickly.

 [Click here to see the available database options](/application-startup/latest/#database-options)

-You can connect to an existing server instance using the following options:
+To connect to an existing server instance, you have the following options:

 * Create a new database.
 * Use an existing database.

 ![SQL Server](/static/assets/application-startup/images/application-startup-step1.png)

-> **NOTE:** The credentials used to connect to the server instance must have the permissions specified [here](/faq/what-are-the-database-permissions-required-to-set-up-bold-bi-embedded/).
+> **NOTE:** The credentials used to connect to the server instance must have the permissions that are specified [here](/faq/what-are-the-database-permissions-required-to-set-up-bold-bi-embedded/).

-> **IMPORTANT:**  The Bold BI server will accept all the connections that use Transport Layer Security (TLS 1.1/1.2) encryption and AES Cryptography (128 bits).
-To support encrypted data transfer, select the `Enable SSL` option When configuring the Bold BI Server.
+> **IMPORTANT:**  The Bold BI server will accept all connections that use Transport Layer Security (TLS 1.1/1.2) encryption and AES Cryptography (128 bits).
+To support encrypted data transfer, select the `Enable SSL` option when configuring the Bold BI Server.

-Here, user can select simple or advanced mode for configuration.
+Here, the user can select either the simple or advanced mode for configuration.

 ### Simple mode

-Configure a single database for Bold ID, Bold BI, and Data Store.
+Please configure a single database for Bold ID, Bold BI, and Data Store.

-This configuration stores the user identities, sites details, dashboards, datastore, users and their access permissions in a single database.
+This configuration will store the user identities, site details, dashboards, data store, and users along with their access permissions in a single database.

-In Simple mode by default, the sites will be deployed in the local file system.
+By default, in Simple mode, the sites will be deployed in the local file system.

 ![Simple Mode](/static/assets/application-startup/images/simple-mode.png)

 ### Advanced mode

-Configure individual databases for Bold ID, Bold BI, and Data Store and choose between local file system and Azure Blob Storage for Bold ID and Bold BI.
+Please configure individual databases for Bold ID, Bold BI, and Data Store.
+You can choose between the local file system and Azure Blob Storage for Bold ID and Bold BI.

-Bold ID database stores user identities and sites details.
+The Bold ID database stores user identities and site details.

-Bold BI database stores dashboards, users, and their access permissions.
+The Bold BI database stores dashboards, users, and their access permissions.

-The Data Store database stores the authentication information and data extracted from REST data sources.
+The Data Store database stores authentication information and data extracted from REST data sources.

 ![Advanced Mode](/static/assets/application-startup/images/advanced-mode.png)